 Australia needs mining, both for the minerals and for the economy in general, but there are many who consider we do not need to mine all our resources as rapidly as we appear to be doing, and the unprecedented increase in mining activities across the country is causing concern for environmental matters, including wildlife conservation, in many areas.

-Four potential threats to wildlife are posed by the coal seam gas industry:
+Potential threats to wildlife are posed by a massive expansion of the coal seam gas industry include:

 - Where these pipelines are being constructed in other regions, thousands of animals have fallen into the trenches.

-- Pollution of our underground water and water catchments is a grave concern for wildlife, livestock and the human population.
+- Possible pollution of our underground water and water catchments – a grave concern for wildlife, livestock and the human population.